-This position will serve as an After-School Program Educator for Cornell Cooperative Extension Association of Jefferson County in support of the Indian River Department of Defense Education Activity (DoDEA) Program and will provide comprehensive 4-H youth development opportunities for youth in grades 4-5 in the Indian River Central School District, specifically the Indian River Intermediate School.
-This position will provide established guidance and direction for program participants and after-school activities, including club and life skills, as well as assisting the collaborating teachers during the academic study portion of the program.
-This position will provide instruction utilizing established 4-H curriculum in the areas of environmental science and natural resources, science, technology engineering, art and math (STEAM).
+This position will serve as an After-School Program Educator for Cornell Cooperative Extension Association of Jefferson County in support of the 21st Century Community Learning Center (CCLC) Program and will provide comprehensive 4-H youth development opportunities for youth in grades K-3 and 9-12 in the Indian River Central School District.
+Specific schools include Antwerp Primary School and Indian River High School.
+This position will provide established guidance and direction for program participants and after-school activities, including club and life skills, as well as assisting any collaborating teachers during the academic study portion of the program.
+This position will provide instruction utilizing established 4-H curriculum in the areas of environmental science and natural resources, science, technology engineering, art, and math (STEAM).
 This position will utilize existing program resources and materials in program work, assist in the creation of program lesson plans, utilize a variety of delivery methods and assist in delivering established innovative educational programs as assigned.
-This position will also have the opportunity to provide staffing and/or programming coverage, as needed, for other Cornell Cooperative Extension Association of Jefferson County After-School Programs.
+This position will also provide staffing and/or programming coverage, as needed, for other Cornell Cooperative Extension Association of Jefferson County After-School Programs.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.

 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

 Please contact Jane Pearson, Association Regional HR Coordinator at 315-788-8450 with questions.